PROGRAMS | Clinton Global Initiative

 Anemia is a condition in which not enough healthy red blood cells carry oxygen throughout the body.
 The poor blood oxygen levels and blood vessel blockages that result lead to chronic, agonizing pain, severe infections, organ failure and potential death.

-Through the Clinton Global Initiative, we partner with the medical technology company Masimo Inc. to screen and treat women and children in Nigeria for anemia.
+Through this Clinton Global Initiative program, we partner with the medical technology company Masimo Inc. to screen and treat women and children in Nigeria for anemia.
 Read about this program on the Clinton Foundation website HERE.

 We are 1 of only 4 partners in all of Africa using Masimo's innovative, noninvasive handheld hemoglobin monitors to quickly and painlessly screen patients.